 But what were the specific memories involved in this?
 And just how does Summer play into our collective gaming fandom?
-Well I’m here to guide you through the many nostalgic trips presented in the below article, where we’ll find out just how Sega relates to the Summers of this sites crew!
+Well I’m here to guide you through the many nostalgic trips and games nostalgic as Bubble Shooter, presented in the below article, where we’ll find out just how Sega relates to the Summers of this sites crew!
 So hit the jump as The Sega Addicts Speak! about how our beloved company plays into to our collective hot Summer nights!

 Ah the summer of 2002.
 Or was it 2003?
 I don’t remember.

 But many days of one of those summers was spent at my friend Gareth’s house playing on his brand spanking new GameCube and watching him play Diablo II on his PC.
+Like the Minecraft Server List, this game also has a list of servers that can be used.
 Diablo II was pretty cool, but I was more interested in getting stuck in with Sonic Adventure 2 Battle.
 Now, no one I knew ever had a Dreamcast so Sonic’s first few 3D adventures came and went without me knowing about them.
 But Sonic Adventure 2 Battle completely blew my mind.
 I’d play City Escape over and over and over again and secretly sing that catchy summer tune in my head the whole time.